 All newly hired MSHA mine safety and health inspectors receive entry-level training.
 This training covers technical aspects of mine inspection and additional topics such as effective communications and professionalism.

-Entry-level coal mine safety and health inspectors receive six modules of instruction (21 weeks total) at the Academy in conjunction with required web-based training and on-the-job training (OJT) sessions in the field.
+Entry-level inspectors receive six modules of instruction (24 weeks total) at the Academy in conjunction with required webbased training and on-the-job training (OJT) sessions in the field.